matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### Concurrency.

-Scalability is not solely archived by creating stateless applications.
+Scalability is not solely achieved by creating stateless applications.
 While stateless is important, scalability also requires ability to serve a large number of users.
 This means the applications should support concurrent processing to handle multiple users simultaneously.
 According to the 15-Factor methodology, processes play a crucial role in application design.
 These processes should be